Daisi Pollard: Charity work

 She has volunteered with organizations such as the LA Prom Closet, a nonprofit that gives underprivileged girls the chance to fully enjoy their prom, complete with dress and shoes.
-She has supported AIDS awareness organizations including the Red Pump Project to support National Women & Girl’s HIV/AIDS Awareness Day, and the TransgiaDivas event organized by the Minority AIDS Project.
+She has supported AIDS awareness organizations including the Red Pump Project to support National Women & Girl's HIV/AIDS Awareness Day, and the TransgiaDivas event organized by the Minority AIDS Project.

 During her Miss Jamaica International 2005 reign, Pollard Sepulveda promoted computer and technology literacy for the CCGI Foundation in Jamaica, gaining support from Governor General, Sir Howard Cooke, Mayor of Kingston, Desmond McKenzie, Minister of Education, Maxine Henry-Wilson and the Jamaica Tourist Board.
-From 2006-2008, she toured as a keynote speaker for Barbizon International to promote their $100,000 scholarship program.
+From 2006 to 2008, she toured as a keynote speaker for Barbizon International to promote their $100,000 scholarship program.

 During her reign as Mrs. Ethnic World International 2012, Pollard Sepulveda focused on a series of small charitable efforts titled Legacy Projects where she noted the significance of showing others how to leave part of yourself behind in small ways.
 Through the nonprofit Dress for Success, she was able to donate several outfits to help women feel prepared to take on new employment opportunities.
 Pollard Sepulveda has also partnered with the National Ladies Professional Group, the Asian Professional Exchange, AIDS Project Los Angeles (APLA), the Red Cross.

 In 2012, Pollard Sepulveda was elected chairwoman of The Meningitis Foundation of America, Inc., having previously been an honorary committee member for the National Meningitis Association.
 As a survivor of viral meningitis, she felt a need to spread awareness of the disease.
 She resigned from the position in early 2014.